jbakse/site_builder/docs/introduction/index.md

 ![This not That](figures/this_not_that.png){full-width}

+### MFA Writing Assignment

+As noted in the Syllabus, students in the MFA program must complete one extra assignment.
+BFA students are encouraged to also complete this assignment for extra credit.

+In short this assignment is to choose a topic for further exploration, build a somewhat larger project, and write up a case study for the project.
+This assignment is intended to be flexibile, so feel free to propose your own spin.

+You can complete this assignment at any time durring the semester.
+I suggest turning this in around midterms.
+Please discuss your general plan for your project with me before starting.

 ### Notes on Daily Sketching
 Your goal **each day** should be to explore a different aspect of the weekly theme.
 Ideally, you will spend **1 to 2 hours on an idea**, resulting in an image or other artifact.
 Each day you will work on **different ideas**, possibly informed by something you did earlier in the week or class.